EliGitHub1/nodeJSCliDepLevel/README.md

        n<0                   result in Error
        0<n<maxDepth          print spesific level
        n = not a number      result in Error
-       --path missing        look for packge-lock.json file in current directory --level missing       print all the root package dependencies
+       --path (missing)      look for packge-lock.json file in current directory --level (missing)     print all the root package dependencies --path (wrong input)  result in Error